-A power of attorney or enduring power of attorney allows you to grant powers to a family member, friend or trusted person that will only be enabled if you instruct your attorney to act for you or in the case of an enduring power of attorney, if you lose capacity to make decisions for yourself.
+A power of attorney or enduring power of attorney allows you to grant powers to a family member, friend or trusted person that will only be enabled if you instruct your attorney to act for you or in the case of an enduring power of attorney if you lose the capacity to make decisions for yourself.

-A person can give someone a power of attorney because it's convenient for them to have someone else helping them or they think their attorney is more capable at managing their affairs, they are overseas, they are undergoing medical treatment, they are recovering from a mental health or they are in prison.
+A person can give someone a power of attorney because it’s convenient for them to have someone else helping them or they think their attorney is more capable at managing their affairs, they are overseas, they are undergoing medical treatment, they are recovering from mental health or they are in prison.

 Powers of Attorney or Enduring Powers of Attorney?